Remember this Spanish-inspired nut tart?

 - 1 yolk

-- 6 oz total of dry roasted nuts of your choice.
-I used 2 oz pistachios, 2 oz cashews, 2 oz almonds.
+- 6 oz total of dry roasted nuts of your choice (Faye used 2 oz pistachios, 2 oz cashews, 2 oz almonds)

-Preheat the oven to 400.
-Roll out your dough, fill your tart shell, and blind bake for 15 to 20 minutes.
+- For the topping: Preheat the oven to 400º F. Roll out your chilled dough, fill your tart shell, and blind bake for 15 to 20 minutes.
 It should be fully baked.
 To blind bake, place a piece of parchment in the tart and fill it with beans.
 This will keep it from bubbling up.
 Remove the parchment and beans at the end and put it back in the oven for a few minutes.
-Now its ready to fill.
+Now it's ready to fill.

-Cook first 3 ingredients in heavy large saucepan over low heat, stirring until sugar dissolves.
+- Cook first 6 tablespoons butter, 6 tablespoons sugar and 3 tablespoons corn syrup in heavy large saucepan over low heat, stirring until sugar dissolves.
 Increase heat and bring to boil.
 Boil vigorously 1 minute.
 Remove from heat.
-Add nuts and cream.
+Add nuts and 1½ tablespoons cream.

-Spread fruit filling in crust; smooth top.
-Set tart on cookie sheet.
-Spoon nut topping over.
+- Spread fruit filling in crust; smooth the top.
+Set tart on a cookie sheet.
+Spoon nut topping over the fruit filling.
 Bake until filling bubbles, about 20 minutes.
 Transfer tart to rack and cool 10 minutes.
 Using oven mitts, loosen tart pan sides but do not remove.
 Cool tart completely in pan.
 (Can be prepared 1 day ahead.
 Cover and let stand at room temperature.)
 Remove pan sides.
 Cut tart into wedges.